 Use textual evidence

-Your article will construct a case with textual proof to justify your literary analysis thesis statement—specific pieces of the document that show your claim.
+Your essay will construct a case with textual proof to justify your literary analysis thesis statement—specific pieces of the document that show your claim.
 You must cite this proof to justify the arguments.

-It might be helpful to review the text before you start writing in search of appropriate quotes.
+It might be helpful to review the text and find appropriate quotes before you start writing.
 You can’t finish using what you found, but gathering written proof at an early stage can help you formulate your points to determine if they are compelling.
 You may also use this document to gather additional proof while you write.

 You will need two items to launch your literary review article.